Law of Equity

 Opt-in collective proceedings are defined as collective proceedings which are brought on behalf of each class member who opts in by notifying the representative, in a manner and by a time specified, that the claim should be included in the collective proceedings (Section 47B(10)).

-Schedule 8 of the CRA 2015, the Competition Appeal Tribunal Rules 2015 (CATR) and the (“CAT Guide”) set out the relevant procedure for bringing claims in the CAT, as described in 4.2 Overview of Procedure.
+Schedule 8 of the CRA 2015, the Competition Appeal Tribunal Rules 2015 (“CATR” or the “CAT Guide”) set out the relevant procedure for bringing claims in the CAT, as described in 4.2 Overview of Procedure.

 In principle, there is no limitation on the areas of law or types of dispute in relation to which informal group action mechanisms or representative actions can be brought.

 In practice, representative actions have, to date, only been brought in a small number of claims, although they have included claims by stallholders seeking to restrain the owner of Covent Garden from overcharging them (Duke of Bedford v Ellis (1901) A.C.
-1); ship-owners against a lead underwriter and the subscribing market for payment of sums ordered to be paid under an arbitration agreement (Irish Shipping Ltd v Commercial Union Assurance Co plc (1991) 2 QB 206); by both owners and housing association sub-tenants living in a block of flats in relation to generic defects in the block (Millharbour Management Ltd v Western Homes (2011) EWHC 661 (TCC)); and more recently, large-scale data breach actions.
+1); ship-owners against a lead underwriter and the subscribing market for payment of sums ordered to be paid under an arbitration agreement (Irish Shipping Ltd v Commercial Union Assurance Co plc (1991) 2 QB 206); by both owners and housing association sub-tenants living in a block of flats, in relation to generic defects in the block (Millharbour Management Ltd v Western Homes (2011) EWHC 661 (TCC)); and, more recently, although so far unsuccessfully, large-scale data breach actions.

 Collective proceedings may be brought in relation to two or more claims for damages, another sum of money, or an injunction in relation to competition claims regarding, among other things, agreements preventing, restricting or distorting competition and abuse of dominant position.